buk-ola01/Ramadan_30_Days_Challenge/Day-001/README.md

 > "Allahumma inni laka sumtu wa bika aamantu wa 'alayka tawakkaltu."

-This dua is commonly recited by Muslims when breaking their fast at sunset during the holy month of Ramadan.
+This dua is commonly recited by `Muslims` when breaking their fast at sunset during the holy month of `Ramadan`.

 ## ℹ️ Details